Clooos/Bubble-Card/README.md

 1. Download this file: [bubble-card.js](https://raw.githubusercontent.com/Clooos/Bubble-Card/main/bubble-card.js)
 2. Add this file to your `<config>/www` folder
 3. On your dashboard click on the icon at the right top corner then on `Edit dashboard`
-4. Click again on that icon and then on `Manage resources`
+4. Click again on that icon and then click on `Manage resources`
 5. Click on `Add resource`
 6. Copy and paste this: `/local/bubble-card.js?v=1`
 7. Click on `JavaScript Module` then `Create`